ietf-wg-cellar/matroska-specification/chapters.md

 ### ChapterSegmentUID

-The `ChapterSegmentUID` is a binary value with a size of 128 bits.
-With the `ChapterSegmentUID` you can set up a `Linked Chapter` if the following 4 conditions are met.
+The `ChapterSegmentUID` is a binary value with a size of 128 bits and the base element to set up a `Linked Chapter` in 2 variations.
+For both variations the following 3 conditions MUST be met.

  1. The `EditionFlagOrdered Flag` is set to true
  2. The `ChapterSegmentUID` is not the own `SegmentUID`
  3. The linked Matroska file/Segment is in the same folder

+#### Variation 1: Linked-Duration

+Two more conditions MUST be met.

- 4. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration
+ 1. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration
+ 2. `ChapterSegmentEditionUID` MUST be not set

 A `Matroska Player` MUST play the content of the linked Matroska file/Segment from the `ChapterTimeStart` until `ChapterTimeEnd` timestamp.

+#### Variation 2: Linked-Edition

+Only one more condition MUST be met when the `ChapterSegmentEditionUID` is set with a valid `EditionUID` from the linked Matroska file/Segment.
+A `Matroska Player` MUST play these linked `Edition`.

 ## Menu features